Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 access-control: fd00:AAAA:BBBB:CCCC::/64
 ```
 Only the RFC 1918 subnet 192.168.1.0/24 and our RFC 4193 ULA subnet fd00:AAAA:BBBB:CCCC::/64 are granted access.

-So, essentially, unbound listens on the interface, and the `access-control:` limits which addresses are granted access.
+So, essentially, unbound listens on the interface, and the `access-control:` clause limits which addresses are granted access.
 Therefore, the `interface: ix0` is being used as shorthand.
-We could also explicitly configure by addresses using `interface:` if we so choose.
+We could also explicitly configure by addresses using the `interface:` clause if we so choose.

 ### `rpz` section: